PranaRehab

 The Therapist: The Instrument of Healing

 A focus on the therapist’s own balance, awareness, and presence as the foundation for effective treatment.
+Exploring the five senses, sense organs, organs of intelligence and organs of action.

 Session 3